ChizKay/flask-pymongo-yum-recipe/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- All the recipe ingredients and instructions were copied from [Bon Appetit](https://www.bonappetit.com/recipes).

 ### Media
-- The photos used in this site were obtained from ...
+- The Background image on the site was taken from a background images search.
+- All other images and recipes were copied from [Bon Appetit](https://www.bonappetit.com/recipes).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from the code institute>task-manager>mini project. used the code from that particular project as a guide.